yacubus-bishcus/SmartStocks/README.md

    component, applies head-and-shoulders pattern reductions and MACD-derived bull/bear adjustments over multiple incremental steps, and clamps prices inside user-defined caps before aggregating interval means and standard deviations across all simulations.
-4. **Post-processing and reporting** – The resulting interval averages and error bands are reassembled into `pandas` structures, aligned with the future date grid, and can be rendered to charts or Excel outputs.
+4. **Post-processing and reporting** – The resulting interval averages, error bands, and percentile bands are reassembled into `pandas` structures, aligned with the future date grid, and can be rendered to charts or Excel outputs.
 Optional market index simulations go through the same pipeline so forecasts can be plotted alongside the benchmark.

+## Understanding the reported statistics

+SmartStocks now surfaces three complementary measures of uncertainty for every simulated interval:

+- **Standard deviation (`StdDev`)** – The dispersion of simulated prices around the mean.
+This reflects the volatility implied by the model and stabilises as more simulations are run.
+- **Standard error of the mean (`StdError`)** – The uncertainty around the estimated mean price, calculated as `StdDev / sqrt(number of simulations)`.
+This value tightens as additional simulations are performed.
+- **5th and 95th percentiles (`P05`/`P95`)** – Non-parametric bands that capture the tails of the simulated price distribution, highlighting potential downside and upside scenarios without assuming symmetry.

+Use the standard deviation to gauge overall volatility, the standard error to understand the precision of the expected-price estimate, and the percentile range to communicate likely bounds to stakeholders.

 ## Legal notice